change-metrics/monocle/README.md

 match on `change_url`.
 Then, Changes can be enhanced with information about related tasks such as a `priority` or a `score`.

-However these crawlers are not fully integrated with the configuration file and the crawler container process.
-Until they are, usage might be a bit rough.

 ###### GitHub

 ```ShellSession